 Making the decision of closing a business is hard no matter the reason, whether you are closing for financial issues, retiring, or looking for a new business opportunity.
 It’s not something you take lightly, and the entire process can be stressful.
-Unfortunately, closing your business isn’t as simple as shutting off the lights, locking the doors and walking away.
+Unfortunately, how to close a business isn’t as simple as shutting off the lights, locking the doors and walking away.

 There are many things to consider before you shut your doors, including paying off debts, handling tax issues and even managing relationships.
-Failure to close your business properly can have long-term negative effects, so follow along as we walk you through the steps that will help you properly close your business and move on.
+Failure to close your business properly can have long-term negative effects, so follow along as we walk you through the steps of how to close a business and move on.

 Step One: Partners/Members Vote

 Even though you’re ready to close the business, your partners or membership may not be.
 All members must vote to close the business.
 And to keep it formal, record the meeting and file the minutes in the business records.

 If the business is a corporation, the bylaws or articles of incorporation should have laid out the rules for formally dissolving the business and you should adhere to them.
 If it’s an LLC, the operating agreement should detail the formal procedure.
 Typically, majority rules, with 2/3 of the vote needed to win, although in some cases businesses may require a unanimous vote.

 If the business is a partnership, you may have created a partnership agreement that details dissolution procedures.
 If the partnership agreement was never established, a written notice is all that you need to inform your partner you’re leaving the business.